-NOTE: Installation of a five-wire thermostat circuit is recommended to for future addition of a heat/cool thermostat.
+NOTE: Installation of at least a four-wire thermostat circuit is required with five-wire circuit recommended for future addition of a heat/cool thermostat.
+Any unused thermostat leads must be properly capped.
 See Figure 22 (page 18) for various E5 thermostat connections.